kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 This GEP enables Gateway owners to portably select the Kubernetes Service type provisioned by an in-cluster Gateway implementation, and establishes production-ready defaults for each service type so that common best practices are applied automatically.
+In-cluster Gateways differ from traditional Gateways because they are used exclusively inside a cluster that has not been provisioned for cloud access.

 Concretely, this GEP: